Belinsky, Penza Oblast

 Belinsky (Бели́нский) is a town and the administrative center of Belinsky District in Penza Oblast, Russia, located at the confluence of the rivers Bolshoy Chembar and Maly Chembar, 129 km west of Penza, the administrative center of the oblast.
 Population:

 It was previously known as Chembar (until 1948).

 History

 It was first mentioned in 1713.
 In 1780, it was granted town status and named Chembar (Чембар).
 In 1798, it was abolished, but in 1801 it was re-instated as a town.
 In 1948, it was renamed after Vissarion Belinsky who spent his childhood here.

+During the Red Terror 48 inhabitants of the town and surrounding villages were shot without trial on 25 September 1918.
+On 30 October 2012, thanks to the town’s inhabitants and staff from the museum at Belinsky’s estate, a memorial bearing the names of those shot was set up on the town’s central square.